JosefTewodros12/JosefTewodros12/README.md

 #### ✨ Key Features
 - 🔍 Search movies by title
 - 🎞️ Filter by categories or ratings
-- 🌙 Dark & Light mode
-- 📱 Responsive UI
 - ⚡ Fast API data fetching

 ---